 Let's say the student is a slow reader and the team believes he or she might benefit from literacy software with text-to-speech which reads books aloud.
 What software, if any, would be most beneficial?
 Before answering that, we need to ask other questions.

-Knowing the cause of the slow reading (decoding problems, weak vocabulary, visual processing, attention?) and the need for associated tools (e.g., assistance with writing), would help the team to decide which generic technology features might be effective (e.g., text highlighting; adjusting colors, fonts, and word spacing; built-in reference tools; word prediction).
-The student's social circumstances and personal preferences (e.g., not wanting to appear different) might call for a less conspicuous solution in certain settings, such as software with a more subtle user interface, or listening to a book with an MP3 player while following along in the printed version.
-After matching the student's specific needs with functional features, the team can make educated choices as to which technologies are most likely to produce the desired outcomes.
+Knowing the cause of the slow reading (decoding problems, weak vocabulary, visual processing, attention?) and the need for associated tools (e.g., assistance with writing), would help the team to decide which generic technology features might be effective (e.g., text-to-speech; text highlighting; adjusting colors, fonts, and word spacing; built-in reference tools; word prediction).
+The student's social circumstances and personal preferences (e.g., not wanting to appear different) might call for a less conspicuous solution in certain settings, such as software with a more subtle user interface, or listening to a narrated digital audiobook while following along in the print version.
+After matching the student's specific needs with functional features, the team can make educated choices as to which technology products are most likely to produce the desired outcomes.

 Generally, the initial AT assessment process comprises five "phases":